ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-sorting-filtering/index.md

 - Groups are sorted alphabetically.

 <grid-example title='Default Group Order' name='default-group-order' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping"] }'></grid-example>

+## Filtering on Group Columns

+Filter on group columns is more complex than filtering on normal columns as the data inside the column can be a mix of data from different columns.
+For example if grouping by Country and Year, should the filter be for Year or for Country?

+For auto generated group columns, the filter will work if you specify one of `field`, `valueGetter` or `filterValueGetter`.